bartol/bartol.dev/articles/89-common-http-methods/common-http-methods.md

 Same as GET, just response doesn't contain body.

 There are others, but they are almost never used.
-You can learn about them [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
+You can learn about them on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
-Also, there are new server arhitectures like [GraphQL](https://graphql.org/) that use POST for everything.
-Seems like HTTP methods will be less and less important in future.
+Also, there are new server architectures like [GraphQL](https://graphql.org/) that use POST for everything.
+Seems like HTTP methods will be less and less important in the future.
 We'll see!